0x4ndy/clif/README.md

 ```

 # Demo
-In this demo, CLIF is used to fuzz an application that is vulnerable to BOF when processing its input arguments.
+In this demo, CLIF is used to fuzz an application that is vulnerable to BOF when processing its input arguments - if the argument is longer than 10 characters, the application crashes.

 ![](https://andy.codes/assets/img/clif/clif_demo.gif)